gdichicago/js101/README.md

 *Note: incomplete.*

-These slides are a modified from of Pamela Fox's JS101 materials (found [here](https://github.com/pamelafox/teaching-materials)) to fit the GDI teaching template.
+These slides are slightly modified from of Pamela Fox's JS101 materials (found [here](https://github.com/pamelafox/teaching-materials)) to fit the GDI teaching template.

 JS101 is meant to be taught in 4 classes, approximately 2-2.5 hours each (a total of 8-10 hours of instruction).
 Each session includes workshop slides with lecture notes, a series of in-class exercises, and homework to complete between classes.